veselosky/webquills/webquills/isolation/README.md

 `wagtailadmin/shared/collection_chooser.html`, and insert a template tag that provides the filtered queryset, as suggested in [this Github comment][5].

-Issues with this approach:
+## Issues and limitations with this approach

 - Although Collections are implemented as a Tree, they are presented in the Wagtail Admin as a flat list.
 There is currently no way to select a parent when creating a Collection.
 This makes management tricky.
 See [issue 3380][6].
 - With this scheme, Collections are scoped to the tenant, and not to a specific site.
+To isolate at the site level, you would need to adopt a strict one site per tenant policy.
 - User and Group administration within a tenant is not addressed.
 Those models remain "global" for now.
 A user with Admin-level access is NOT scoped to a tenant.